nmosafi/aspComet/README.md

 ### Taking complete control

-The configuration step described in the Getting Started section - Setup.AspComet.InANonExtensibleAndNonConfigurableManner() - is just provided for the most basic scenarios and doesn't allow you to replace any components of the system.
+The configuration step described in the Getting Started section - Setup.AspComet.WithTheDefaultServices() - is just provided for the most basic scenarios and doesn't allow you to replace any components of the system.

 However, AspComet is built with IoC in mind and is fully configurable via IoC, which lets applications completely replace any internal component of the framework.
 It uses the [Common Service Locator Library](http://commonservicelocator.codeplex.com) to locate the services it needs, and provides metadata for applications to easily configure their container of choice with the default services required by the framework.